 - Ice water slows down the hydration rate of your body.
 This is because even before the water can be used to replenish your body’s fluid balance, the temperature of the water needs to be raised to body temperature.
 Unless your body has gone through rigorous physical activity, you shouldn’t be drinking ice water to quench your thirst.

 Finally, if you are determined to get back in shape, relying completely upon ice water isn’t the only way to achieve that goal.
 Weight loss is a gradual process.
-You
+You can design your lifestyle choices around how to lessen calorie intake by making various dietary and fitness changes.
+But, adopting a habit of cold water consumption to suppress the appetite is not feasible in the long run.

 Ensure that you eat healthily and exercise religiously.
 The foods you eat should be high in protein, good fats, and antioxidants.
 It’s also important to stay hydrated during your weight loss journey.
 Having smaller portions and multiple mini meals a day can give you more control over your appetite.
 Losing weight is a cumulative process that involves a lot of right decisions in your diet and lifestyle.